zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 </details>

-## User story VII: unsupported state taxes
+## User story VIII: unsupported state taxes

 > As a user I want to get notified of an unsupported (valid) state so that I can correct my input.